-There are people of over 80 nationalities residing in Novosibirsk, with Russians accounting for most of the population (93.8%).
-The largest ethnic groups are German, Ukrainian, Tatar, Jewish, and Belorussian.
-There are also Poles, Koreans, Finns, Buryats, Armenians, Azerbaijanis, Tajiks, and others residing in the city.
-The city has over thirty registered national and cultural organizations.
+There are people of over 80 nationalities residing in Novosibirsk, with Russians accounting for most of the population (around 93%).
+The largest ethnic groups are Ukranian, Uzbec, Tatar, German and Tajic.
+In addition, the city is home to Armenians, Kyrgyz, Azerbaijanis, Belarusians, Kazakhs, Koreans, Yezidis, Jews, Chinese, Gypsies, Tuva, Buryatia, Chuvash, Georgians and representatives of other nationalities.
+The city has over fourty registered national and cultural organizations.

 The political situation in the city is stable.
 The municipal government authorities operate in close cooperation with the city's business community and general public.